 Injection birth control requires a hormone injection in the arm or buttocks from your physician once every 3 months and is over 99% effective.
 The injection birth control method works best when administered during the first five days of your menstrual cycle, and it starts working within one hour after administering the injection.
 Once stopping the injection method of contraception, it may take three months to a year before you may be able to become pregnant.

 Barrier methods of contraception include the use of male and female condoms, sponges, cervical caps, spermicides, and diaphragms.
 This method of birth control creates a physical barrier to prevent sperm from reaching the egg, and does not rely on regulating hormones.
 Barrier methods may be used in conjunction with other forms of contraception for added protection from pregnancy and some may also reduce the risk of contracting sexually transmitted diseases (STDs).
 Barrier methods are more than 90% effective when used properly, but they may have a higher risk of improper usage as couples must sometimes take action in the heat of the moment just before intercourse.

 Learn more about barrier methods from the American College of Obstetricians and Gynecologists.

-Tubal ligation is a permanent form of contraception in which the fallopian tubes are cauterized, blocked, or cut during surgery to prevent sperm from reaching the egg during sex.
-The surgery requires a one day stay at the hospital and general anesthesia.
-This method of contraception is approximately 98% effective.
-There is potential to reverse sterilization by laparoscopy, but the success rate is not very high.
+Fallopian tube removal is a permanent form of contraception in which the fallopian tubes are cut and removed during surgery to prevent sperm from reaching the egg during sex.
+The surgery is outpatient and requires a one-day stay at the hospital and general anesthesia.
+This method of contraception is 100% effective.
+There is potential to reverse sterilization by laparoscopy if a tubal ligation is performed, but the success rate is not very high.

 Learn more about sterilization by laparoscopy from the American College of Obstetricians and Gynecologists.